 AI in EdTech: 7 Market-Tested Use Cases

 To better understand where AI can make the most impact, we rounded up the most mature AI use cases from EdTech companies.
-Learn which solutions are in demand to better shape your product development strategy.
+Learn which solutions are in demand to better shape your product development strategy in 2026.

 1. Intelligent Tutoring Systems (ITS)